BDanalysis/SVSR/README.md

 3.Installation
 --------------
+Download the source code from https://github.com/BDanalysis/SVSR, extract the zip file

 SVSR_GUI and SVSR are both free of installation.
-Because they are all compiled C++ files, and they can be used directly.
+Because they are all compiled C++ files, and they can be used directly by runing "sh SVSR.sh".

 4.Usage: sh SVSR.sh